Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/plan-your-set-up.md

 |What percentage of users who add an item to their cart successfully checkout? | **Add to Cart** event and **Checkout** event|
 |What percentage of sign ups request a demo? | **Sign Up** event and **Request Demo** event|
 |What's the retention rate?
 How many users come back to the product after signing up 2 weeks later? | **Sign Up** event and **Session Start** event|

-!!!note "Know key concepts before you get started"
-    For more details on the definitions of users, events, and properties, see [What is Amplitude?](../what-is-amplitude/) article.

-Know what events to track now?
-Check out [Amplitude SDK Quickstart Guide](../../data/sdks/sdk-quickstart/) for a quick and easy way to get started.

 After successfully tracking these events, you can start to [track more](https://help.amplitude.com/hc/en-us/articles/115000465251-Data-taxonomy-playbook-part-one-Getting-started).